 This is probably the most frequently cited reason why CEOs and office managers make the switch to IP telephony systems.
 It’s simple: if there is an opportunity to save money, most businesses will take it.
 While changing to IP telephony requires providing each desk at the office with an IP phone, it is possible to implement this system even without such devices, given that most VoIP service providers also offer softphones that can be installed on smartphones and computers.

-Regardless of how you choose to go about the device issue, the bottom line is that changing to an IP telephone service will save you hundreds, if not thousands of dollars annually when compared to landline-based business solutions.
+Regardless of how you choose to go about the device issue, the bottom line is that changing to an IP telephone system will save you hundreds, if not thousands of dollars annually when compared to landline-based business solutions.

 Less Clutter Around the Office